nottaro/littleroot/content/11Literature/ExamQuotesSem1.md

 	- Utterson started investigating Hyde, and uncovered secrets that lead to the death of Henry Jekyll
 	- Judgement day: you are sent to heaven or hell based on your decisions, i.e. evil or good acts
 		- Biblical allusion
-- "I am careless; this is my true hour of death, and what is to follow concerns another than myself.
-Here then, as I lay down the pen and proceed to seal up my confession, I bring the life of that unhappy Henry Jekyll to an end." - Jekyll
+- "I am careless...I bring the life of that unhappy Henry Jekyll to an end." - Jekyll
 	- His true personality was uncovered, and due to their value of reputation, he kills himself

 ### Dialogue: Expressing that people will do anything to hide their alter ego